 Returning to the Rashi, Aaron replies to the Angel one last time, “Moses says nothing on his own accord, rather, (he says matters only) through God.
 If you do not believe me, behold Moses and God are at the Tent of Meeting, come with me and ask.”
 At this point, the plague was temporarily stopped, as the Jews were entertaining the idea that Moses and Aaron were not murderers, as Aaron was trying to keep them alive.
 Their perplexity about whether Aaron and Moses were following God had to be removed if they were to live permanently.
 This is what is meant that when Aaron returned to the tent of meeting (Num.
 17:15) and the plague was terminated completely.
 As the Jews witnessed Aaron, Moses, and God “together” they now understood that Moses and Aaron were in fact followers of God.
 The metaphor depicts Aaron as “seizing” the corrupt views of the people which demanded their death, allegorized by seizing the “Angel of Death.”

 This Rashi is yet another of literally thousands of examples where the Rabbis wrote in riddles, as King Solomon taught in Proverbs 1:6.
 We learn from King Solomon, to whom God gave knowledge miraculously (Kings I, 3:12) that riddles are a means of education.
 We must continue to look for the hidden meanings in the Rabbis’ words, which at first seem bizarre.
 We must not take amazing stories literally.
 There are no demons roaming the Earth, no angels of death, no powers of segulas that protect.
 God is the only power, and He created the Earth and heavens and all they behold, with distinct, limited physical properties and laws.
-Physical creation cannot exceed its design: a string dyed red does not suddenly get transformed into a device which wards off God’s punishments.
+Physical creation cannot exceed its design: a string dyed red cannot ward off God’s punishments.
 It is unfortunate that we have become so idolatrous with red bendels.

 What is worse, is that children are taught to accept superstitions.
 They become prime candidates for missionaries.
 Superstitious rearing teaches children that Christianity is no different.

 This new mystical, pop-kabbalistic Judaism blurs the lines between true Torah principles and all other religions.
 When Jews fail to see the difference between a superstitious Judaism and other religions, they more easily convert.
-And they are accurate in this equation: there is no difference between a Judaism that preaches segulas, or that parts of God are “inside man,” and between Christianity that makes identical claims.
+And they are accurate in this equation: there is no difference between a Judaism that preaches segulas, or that parts of God are “inside man,” and between superstitious religions.